musictech/style-guide/sourcefile.md

 ---
 title: Music Technology, Audio Technology and Sound Production template
 author:
 - Harry Potter
 - Albus Dumbledore

-date: 9 May 2017
+date: 13 September 2018

-abstract: 'In this paper we describe the formatting guidelines for written work on the BA(Hons) Music Technology, BA(Hons) Sound Production and MSc Audio Technology courses at the University of Wolverhampton.
+abstract: In this paper we describe the formatting guidelines for written work on the BA(Hons) Music Technology, BA(Hons) Sound Production and MSc Audio Technology courses at the University of Wolverhampton.
 The template is a plain text document intended to be used with Pandoc.
-The resulting file should be a PDF unless the assessment requires an alternative file format.'
+The resulting file should be a PDF unless the assessment requires an alternative file format.
 ---

 # Introduction
 We ask you to make your submitted work look exactly like this document.
 The easiest way to do this is simply to make a copy of the style guide folder and replace the content with your own material.

+# Layout

-# Page size and fonts
+## Page size and fonts
 Please use the default output of Pandoc when creating a PDF file.
 There is no need to change the fonts or the layout.

-# Title and Authors
+## Title and Authors
 Pandoc makes use a header block at the beginning of the document.
 This allows you to set the author name(s), dates, the abstract, and other information.
 Please see the top of the document for an example.
 The Pandoc manual[^manual] has more information.

 [^manual]: <http://pandoc.org/MANUAL.html>

-# Footnotes
+## Footnotes
 Footnotes are added using a simple format[^1].
 Please see the template for examples[^name].

 [^1]: Here is a footnote.